 Department of Economics, Iowa State University

-Li, Haoran; Wan, Xibo; and Zhang, Wendong, "How do Firms Respond to Political Tensions?
-Evidence from Chinese Food Importers" (2020).
+Li, Haoran; Wan, Xibo; and Zhang, Wendong, "How do Firms Respond to Long-term Political Tensions?
+Evidence from Chinese Food Importers" (2021).
 Economics Working Papers: Department of Economics, Iowa State University.
 20024.